Parents’ Guide to Supporting the College Admissions Process

 Question: How important are extracurricular activities vs test scores?

 Both extracurricular activities and test scores are important in college admissions.
 Which one is more important depends on the college.
 Families can research the Common Data Set for each college to see what the college says is more important.
+College admissions assistance can help families balance these priorities effectively.

 Strong SAT, ACT, and/or AP exam scores are important to support the student’s academic record, especially with grade inflation being an issue in many high schools.
 Students should have strong test scores for colleges that require scores as part of the application process.
 However, even at test-optional or test-preferred colleges, a strong score only helps the student’s application.
 In those cases, the test score can be very important for admission to selective majors like engineering, computer science, or business.